jtesta/ssh-audit/README.md

                    <x-y[:step]>
-   -j,  --json             JSON output (use -jj to enable indents) -l,  --level=<level>    minimum output level (info|warn|fail) -L,  --list-policies    list all the official, built-in policies
+   -j,  --json             JSON output (use -jj to enable indents) -l,  --level=<level>    minimum output level (info|warn|fail) -L,  --list-policies    list all the official, built-in policies.
+Use with -v
+                               to view policy change logs.
         --lookup=<alg1,alg2,...>    looks up an algorithm(s) without
                                     connecting to a server -m,  --manual           print the man page (Docker, PyPI, Snap, and Windows